After a picture is inserted on your PowerPoint

 - Compress Pictures: By default, PowerPoint embeds your inserted pictures into your presentation leaving the size and format

 largely unchanged.
 You can reduce the size of the inserted picture using the Compress option.
-Just select the picture, and click the
+Just select the picture, and click

-Compress button within the Adjust group to summon the Compress Pictures dialog box that
+the Compress button within the Adjust group to summon the Compress Pictures dialog box that

 you can see in Figure 3.

 Figure 3: Compress Pictures dialog box

 - Change Picture: This option enables you to change a picture on your slide with retaining all the effects or animations applied

 to the original picture.
 You don't need to delete the original picture and start all over again.
 Just change any existing picture into another with

 just a couple of clicks.
 Learn more in our Change Picture in

 PowerPoint 2013 tutorial.

 - Reset Picture: This option resets the picture to its original state. however, this option will not do a full reset if you

 have already used the Compress Pictures option, explained earlier on this page.
 More in our

-Reset Pictures in
+Reset Pictures in PowerPoint 2013 tutorial.

 - Crop: Although this option is not within the Adjust group we'll explore the Crop option